YexuanXiao/cppwinrtplus/nuget/readme.md

 C++/WinRT Plus can now be compiled as C++ modules.
 Compared to PCH, using C++ modules will reduce memory requirements by more than half.

-2026/03/14: Use hidden friends, defaulted comparison and three-way comparison, helps speed up compilation and avoid ambiguity in overload resolution.
+2026/03/14: As part of the modernization to C++20, C++/WinRT Plus now use concepts instead of `enable_if` and `void_t`, and leverage hidden friends and defaulted comparisons (including three-way comparison) to avoid ambiguity in overload resolution, all of which also help speed up compilation.

 2026/03/06: Reduces header file size by 1/4, pch file size by 1/10 and compilation time by 1/10.

 2026/02/25: The NuGet package now includes cppwinrt.exe with x86, x64, and arm64.

-2026/02/24: C++/WinRT can now be compiled as C++ modules.
+2026/02/24: C++/WinRT Plus can now be compiled as C++ modules.
 See the [blog post](./about_module.md) for details.

 2026/02/22: Removed support for C++17 and C++/CX.
 Existing projects need to upgrade their C++ standard to C++20.